Angry Birds (video game)

-The gameplay of Angry Birds revolves around players using a slingshot to launch the birds at green pigs stationed in or around various structures, with the intent of defeating all of the pigs on the playing field.
-As players advance through the game, new types of birds become available, some with special abilities.
-Rovio supported Angry Birds with numerous free updates over the years which added additional game content; many special and themed games were also released thereafter, beginning with Angry Birds Seasons in 2010.
+Angry Birds is a 2009 puzzle video game developed by Rovio Entertainment and published by Chillingo.
+Utilising touchscreen interaction, it revolves around players using a slingshot to launch limbless birds at green pigs stationed in various structures, with the intent of defeating all of the pigs on the playing field.
+As players advance through the game, new types of birds become available, some with unique abilities.